The earlier bowel cancer is picked up, the easier it is to treat successfully.

-Bowel cancer is the fourth most common cancer in the UK.
-Also the second most common cause of cancer death.
+Bowel cancer is the fourth most common cancer in the UK and the second most common cause of cancer death.

-44 people die from the disease every day in the UK.
-That’s equivalent to four entire football teams.

-It's crucial to spot bowel cancer early.
-The great news is that if detected at the earliest stage, more than nine out of ten patients will survive the disease for more than five years.
+44 people die from the disease every day in the UK, which is equivalent to four entire football teams.
+But the great news is that if detected at the earliest stage, more than nine out of ten people with bowel cancer will survive the disease for more than five years.

 Small changes make a difference